killianmuldoon/doca-platform/docs/guides/usecases/ovn_only/README.md

 #### Worker Nodes
 - Open vSwitch (OVS) packages not installed
 - [Host networking must be set up as expected](../host-network-configuration-prerequisite.md)
+- Only a single DPU uplink is used with this deployment (p0).
+- All worker nodes are connected to the same L2 broadcast domain (VLAN) on the high-speed network.
-- Host high-speed port (Host PF0) must have DHCP enabled
+- Host high-speed port (Host PF0) must have DHCP enabled.
+- An external DHCP Server should be used for the high-speed network:
+  - The DHCP server must not assign a default gateway to the DHCP clients.
+  - The DHCP server should assign a special route (option 121) for a "dummy" IP subnet with a next hop address of the actual default gateway router serving the high-speed network.<br>
+  - The special route (which is configurable) is used by DPF to inject the default gateway into the overlay network.
+By default, DPF is looking for the subnet 169.254.99.100/32 in the special route and extracts the gateway address.<br>
+  - The gateway value sent using option 121 should be calculated according to RFC3442 (An online calculator exists).
+For example, the value of "20:a9:fe:63:64:0a:00:7b:fe" represents a route to 169.254.99.100/32 via 10.0.123.254.

 ### Kubernetes prerequisites
 - CNI not installed
 - kube-proxy not installed
 - coreDNS should be configured to run only on control plane nodes - e.g. using NodeAffinity.
-[This addresses a known issue](https://github.com/NVIDIA/doca-platform/issues/5).
 - control plane setup is complete before starting this guide
 - worker nodes are not added until indicated by this guide